elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 Use git or GitHub Desktop to clone your fork.
 Clone the original repository if you want to contribute anonymously.

-Replace the URL below the URL to your fork.
+Replace the URL below with the URL of your fork.
 If you are copy pasting terminal commands, paste into notepad before pasting into your terminal because it's a good habit to catch a clipboard jacking attack.

 ```bash
 git clone --recursive https://github.com/monero-project/monero-gui.git
 ```

 `--recursive` is used so that submodules are cloned as well.
-Otherwise, you'd have to do it when the build fails.
+Otherwise, you'd have to update those submodules when the build fails.

 ## Setting Up VSCode

-I use VS Code when working on the `monero-gui` project.
-I use VS Code for most projects, even for writing this blog!
+I use VS Code when working on the `monero-gui` project and for most projects.
+Even for writing this blog!
 The exceptions being: Python, Windows C++ development, .NET development, Java.

 1. Open the `monero-gui` directory in VSCode